nagylzs/runtree/README.md

   args: [ "make", "-j", "3" ]
 ```

-Order of properties is not important, but usually you will want to put general properties at the top, and type-specific
+The order of properties is not important, but usually you will want to put general properties at the top, and
-properties at the bottom.
+type-specific properties at the bottom.

 ## Maximum number of processes

 If the root node has no `max_proc` specified, then it defaults to -1.
-The value of -1 means infinite.
-If the number of
+The value of -1 means that the number of processes
-already running processes reaches or exceeds `max_proc` for a given subtree, then scheduler won't start new processes
+is not restricted.
+If the number of already running processes reaches or exceeds `max_proc` for a given subtree, then
-in that subtree.
-It will wait until the number of running processes goes under the maximum.
+the scheduler won't start new processes in that subtree.
+It will wait until the number of running processes goes under
+the maximum.

 Please note that you can still manually start new processes, `max_proc` only affects the scheduler.